VIDA-NYU/reproserver/README.rst

 - Make sure you have checked out the submodule with ``git submodule init && git submodule update``
 - Copy ``env.dist`` to ``.env`` (you probably don't need to change the settings)
 - Start services by running ``docker-compose up -d --build``

+  * Alternatively, use the development mode (insecure, but displays debug info and autoreloads): ``docker-compose -f docker-compose.dev.yml up -d --build``

 - Open `localhost:8000 <http://localhost:8000/>`__ in your browser

 How to stop it: ``docker-compose down -v``